library(lme4); library(lmerTest); library(emmeans)

 \[ \epsilon_{ijk} \sim N(0, \sigma^2)\]

-We will start by loading the required libraries for this analysis for lme
+We will start the analysis first by loading the required libraries for this analysis for lmer()

 models, respectively.